 In mid-January, Ukraine and the UK signed a 10-year security cooperation agreement, under which London pledged to support Kiev during this period.

-Ukrainian President Zelensky said the agreement would remain in effect until Ukraine joins NATO, describing it as an "unprecedented security agreement."
-On this occasion, the Ukrainian leader expressed: "I am glad that we have signed the first security agreement with the United Kingdom...
+Ukrainian President Zelensky said the agreement would be in effect until Ukraine joins NATO, describing it as an "unprecedented security agreement."
+On this occasion, the Ukrainian leader expressed: "I am glad that we have signed the first security agreement with the UK...
 This is the basis for cooperation with other partners."

 French President Emmanuel Macron has also announced his intention to sign a similar agreement with Ukraine.

-In the 2024-2025 financial year, the UK plans to increase military aid to Kiev to £2.5 billion ($3.2 billion), £200 million more than the UK has provided to Ukraine in the past two years.
-The additional aid will cover Ukraine's needs for long-range missiles, air defence systems, artillery and maritime security.
+In the 2024-2025 financial year, Britain plans to increase military aid to Kiev to 2.5 billion pounds ($3.2 billion), 200 million pounds more than the amount it has provided Ukraine in the past two years.
+The additional aid will cover Ukraine's needs for long-range missiles, air defense systems, artillery and maritime security.

-In addition, the funding will ensure at least £200 million is made available to Ukraine to purchase thousands of unmanned aerial vehicles for use in defence operations, the majority of which will be manufactured in the UK.
+In addition, the funding will ensure at least £200 million is made available for Ukraine to purchase thousands of unmanned aerial vehicles (UAVs) for use in its defence operations, the majority of which will be manufactured in the UK.

 Source